dashingsoft/pyarmor/README.md

     # And there is a shell script "pyarmor" is created at the same time.
     # (In windows, the name is "pyarmor.bat")
     #
-    # Now run "pyarmor" to obfuscated all the scripts by subcommand "build"
+    # Now run command "build" to obfuscated all the scripts
     #
     ./pyarmor build